jane-street-immersion-program/raster/README.md

 1. Loop over all pixels as always, from top to bottom and, within each row, from left to right.
-2. For each pixel: if its value is larger than 0.5, then set it to 1.0 (pure white).
-Otherwise, set it to 0 (pure black).
+2. For each pixel: if its value is larger than half the maximum pixel value, then set it to the maximum value (pure white).
+Otherwise, set it to the minimum value (i.e, all 0s, pure black).
 Since this is a grayscale image, the red, green, and blue channels will all be equal.
 Record the *error*, which represents how much blackness we have added to this pixel, by taking the old value of this pixel minus the new one.
 Note that the error can be positive or negative, depending on whether you adjusted the color *blackwards* or *whitewards*.
 3. Distribute this pixel's error to adjacent pixels as follows:
-    - Add 7/16 of the error to the pixel immediately to the right (*east*).
+    - Add 7/16 of the error to the pixel immediately to the right.
-    - Add 3/16 of the error to the pixel immediately diagonally to the bottom left (*southwest*).
+    - Add 3/16 of the error to the pixel immediately diagonally to the bottom left.
-    - Add 5/16 of the error to the pixel immediately below (*south*).
+    - Add 5/16 of the error to the pixel immediately below.
-    - Add 1/16 of the error to the pixel immediately diagonally to the bottom right (*southeast*).
+    - Add 1/16 of the error to the pixel immediately diagonally to the bottom right.

 This is an algorithm where a pure functional approach may not work as well. `Image.set` will likely be useful in distributing the error.